DerickEddington/cfg_rust_features/README.md

   /* ... */
   ```
-  and thus this code, at the top of the file at least, should never need to be changed both when
+  and thus this code, at the top of the file at least, should not need to be changed both when the
-  the feature is unstable and when it later becomes stable (unless the feature itself changes
+  feature is unstable and when it later becomes stable (unless the feature itself changes while
-  while unstable, of course); and, also, this code will continue to be valid with older versions
+  unstable, of course); and, also, this code will continue to be valid with older versions of Rust
-  of Rust where the feature is considered unstable even after a newer version stabilizes it.
+  where the feature is considered unstable even after a newer version stabilizes it.

 ## Stability Policy